Justin-Watkins/Justin-Watkins.github.io/05-Segmentation.md

 There are lots of ways to segment customers or potential customers and you can be creative here.
 The key is to uncover something beyond market structure.
 You are looking for exploitable differences between groups that help you spend limited marketing dollars more efficiently.

 - While demographic segmentation has its merits, it may not be of much use to you.
 It is simply the easiest place to typically start.
 - Preparing your data for analysis is a tedious task better suited to someone besides you.
 This part of the project will be the most time consuming.
-It bears heavily on your outcome get it correct.
+It bears heavily on your outcome so get it correct.
 - Hierarchical approaches to segmentation have utility in some cases, but can often tell you what you already know.
 - Latent class regression tends to produce durable segments and is a good second-step after looking at simple segmentation schemes.
 - Benefits-sought approaches to segmentation often have good utility, but are not as discoverable as other methods.
 A factor analysis is a good method to simplify complex data sets.